alwaysbegrowing/blog/content/posts/2024/01-25-dns-monitor.md

 * [DM me on twitter](https://twitter.com/0xbookland) if you have questions or want a site that's missing added.

 # Thank you
 Thank you to the [dAppling team](https://dappling.network) for building the tool.
-CerealSabre from [eth.limo](https://twitter.com/eth_limo) for helping me brainstorm this idea and [Derrick](https://twitter.com/pcfreak30) from [Lume](https://twitter.com/LumeWeb3) for helping me understand DNS at a deeper level + helping debug some weird DNS things.
+CerealSabre from [eth.limo](https://twitter.com/eth_limo) for helping me brainstorm this idea and [Derrick](https://twitter.com/pcfreak30) from [Lume](https://twitter.com/LumeWeb3) for helping me understand DNS at a deeper level.
+Also huge shout out to the [3DNS team](https://3dns.box/) who's helping reduce the DNS hijacking problem with their hybrid domains.